Ray O. Johnson: Other activities

-Johnson served on the Department of the Air Force's Scientific Advisory Board from 2001 till 2005.
-He was a member of the governing board of the Massachusetts Institute of Technology Energy Initiative.
+Johnson served on the Department of the Air Force's Scientific Advisory Board from 2001 to 2005.
+He was a member of the Sandia National Laboratories Board of Directors from 2007 to 2015, and a member of the Argonne National Laboratory Board of Governors from 2016 to 2021.
+Johnson was a member of the governing board of the Massachusetts Institute of Technology Energy Initiative.
 In 2014, Johnson received the Maurice Holland Award for the article "Tools for Managing Early-Stage Business Model Innovation," which he co-authored with Lockheed's VP of international engineering and technology, John D. Evans, and published in Research-Technology Management in late-2013.

 From 2009 to 2014, Johnson attended the annual meetings of the World Economic Forum in Davos-Klosters, Switzerland.
 In 2009, he served on the New Frontiers of Conflict panel.
 In 2010, he served on the Rethinking the Global Commons: Space panel and the Space Security Council.
 He served on The Science Agenda session at the 2011 World Economic Forum Annual Meeting as the industry's representative.

 For the 2012 World Economic Forum Annual Meeting, he was a member of the Davos Open Forum panel, A Day Without Satellites.
 In 2013, Johnson participated in four World Economic Forum Annual Meeting sessions: Manufacturing for Growth – Strategies for Driving Growth and Employment; Cyber Resilience, where he led a Critical Infrastructure Protection group; Hyperconnected World Cross-Industry CEO Session; and Future of Space session.